 The sperm cells’ quality is defined as the ability of sperm cells to fertilise an egg.
 In general, the greater the number of normal sperm cells with good motility that are present, the greater the chances of making a female pregnant.
 A normal sperm count is more than 15 million sperm cells per millilitre.
 It is also generally accepted that for sperm to be considered of good quality, more than 40% of the sperm cells must be living and moving, however, only one sperm cell is needed per pregnancy.

-You can read more about sperm testing in this article.
+You can read more about further options for sperm testing in this article.